This is a 4-day Peloponnese Itinerary starting from Athens Greece and visiting Peloponnese’s 5 out of 7 subregions.

 From Nafplion take Road A7 towards Tripoli and on to E65 to the impressive archaeological site of Messene some 128 km far from Nafplion.
 On your way to Messene, you can make stops at the traditional villages for a good stretch, grab a snack or have a meal, see the numerous churches, chapels, and monasteries, or just enjoy the beautiful Greek countryside.

-Sometimes they sell fruit and vegetable on the road.
+Sometimes they sell fruit and vegetables on the road.
 If it is oranges, I would grab a bag, they are notoriously sweet and flavorful.

 Ancient Messene: Ticket €10 April to October – €5 Nov to March.